landonma/Data-Management-Templates-Project/faq.md

 - Find guidance in [DMPonline](https://dmponline.dcc.ac.uk/)
 - Find guidance at the library of your institution.
 Many institutions have wonderful guidance in their websites, and librarians that can help you to write a Data Management Plan.
 - If you are a researcher of Oregon State University, you can contact Research Data Services at [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu)

+### Suggested use of this template

+You can take this template and use it as you want.
+It is published under a CC0 license.
+However, this is how we think it is most useful:

+* Once your grant has been awarded: pass the information from the Data Management Plan submitted with the grant proposal to this template.
+During this process, make data management practices specific so that they can be useful in the day-to-day in the lab.
+You can involve other members of the team who weren't involved in the grant writing process.
+* At the beginning of the project: use it to involve other researchers in data management decisions.
+* During your project: use it as a reference document to train new researchers that get involved in the research project..
+* During the project: use it to document changes in any of the data management practices followed by the group.
+* At the end of your research project: use it to document your compliance with funders requirements related to data management.
+* At the end of the project: use it to inform the data management plan of your new grant proposal.
+* Before, during and after your project: make your research more transparent by making your research data management practices publicly available.

 ## Documentation Readme file.